 Government Code Section 65583(c)(3) requires that transitional and supportive housing types be treated as residential uses and subject only to those restrictions that apply to other residential uses of the same type in the same zone.
 Both transitional and supportive housing types must be explicitly permitted in the municipal code.
 Additionally, supportive housing must be a use allowed by right in zones where multifamily and mixed uses are permitted, including nonresidential zones permitting multifamily uses.
-The City currently permits transitional and supportive housing by-right in the R-3 and R-3-A zones, and conditionally permitted in the R-A, R-1-A, C-S, and M-L zones.
+The City currently permits transitional housing by-right in the R-3 and R-3-A zones, and conditionally permitted in the R-A, R-1-A, C-S, and M-L zones.
 The City does not currently explicitly define or allow permanent supportive housing.
-The City has included Program 165 to amend the Zoning Ordinance to comply with State law requirements for transitional housing and supportive housing and anticipates adopting these amendments by December 2025prior to Housing Element adoption.
+The City has included Program 16 to amend the Zoning Ordinance to comply with State law requirements for transitional housing and supportive housing and anticipates adopting these amendments by December 2025.